prakashmaharjan/prakashmaharjan/README.md

 - 💬 Ask me about ...
 Mobile app development
 - 📫 How to reach me: ... prakashmaharjan20@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-I am a music addit.
+I am a music addict.
 I code with music on. :)

 ### 📕 Latest Blog Posts